ramihani96/StackOverflow_Survey_Analysis/README.md

-IT Educational Institute Data Analysis
+IT_Educational_Institute_Data_Analysis
 ==============================

-This project aims to is to increase the student's enrollment rate and decrease drop-out rate in an IT Educational Institute using a data-driven solution.
+This project aims to is to increase the student's enrollment rate and decrease drop-out rate in an IT Educational Institute using a data-driven approach.

 Project Organization
 ------------